About this listing

 We do have a wood burning stove, but please if you use the wood stove and empty the coals, dispose of them in the outdoor fire place; do not leave them in the bucket or any other container in or near the house as they will stay very hot for a long time.

-I will email you most current house details and links to area attractions a week or so before your stay.
+I will email you most current house details and links to area attractions before your stay.

 I don’t believe in charity.
 I believe in solidarity.
 Charity is vertical, so it’s humiliating.
 It goes from the top to the bottom.
 Solidarity is horizontal.
 It respects the other and learns from the other.
 I have a lot to learn from other people.